SMART-Dal/codegreen/packages/hardware-plugins/README.md

 ## Architecture

 The package follows a plugin-based architecture where each hardware-specific implementation:
-1. Implements the `HardwarePlugin` trait
+1. Inherits from the `HardwarePlugin` base class
 2. Provides hardware-specific measurement logic
 3. Exposes a consistent interface for energy measurement